star+edit+photo.jpg

 It was a quiet drive home.

-A few weeks later, my grandparents and uncle took her to the appointment where her physicians performed a lumbar puncture to collect a sample of her spinal fluid for testing.
+A few weeks later, my grandparents took her to the appointment where her physicians performed a lumbar puncture to collect a sample of her spinal fluid for testing.
 We received the results we dreadfully expected shortly afterwards: it was an unmistakable case of early-onset Alzheimer’s disease.
-When my uncle passed along the diagnosis, I felt like I’d been hit in the stomach and I fell to the ground.

 Of the many ways I consider myself fortunate in this life, having been born my mother’s son is surely one of my most treasured gifts.
 She radiates an easy kindness that disarms even the most guarded of people.
 The simple, unwavering way she loves my brother and me cuts through the fog of life’s uncertainty, protects us in our most vulnerable moments, and heals us when we’re hurting.
 She is a steady, comforting presence in a chaotic world, and the prospect of losing her was unbearable.

 Her physician informed us that other than taking certain medications whose efficacy was unclear at best, the only measurably productive treatment for Alzheimer’s was consistent exercise, a healthy diet, and an active social life.
 So we went for walks every day.
-We ate as well as my novice (a generous assessment) cooking skills and millennial ordering-in habits would allow.
+We ate as well as my novice cooking skills and millennial ordering-in habits would allow.
 Her dedicated friends and family members organized trips and activities.
-Most of the time we ignored the “elephant in the room,” and occasionally we would share moments of vulnerability in which Mom would dig deep to share how she felt.
-Once, she looked at me with tears in her eyes and whispered,
+Most of the time we ignored the elephant, and occasionally we would share moments of vulnerability.
+I’ll never forget when my mom looked at me with tears in her eyes and whispered,

 “I don’t want to slip away.”

 Witnessing my mom grapple with the impossible reality of her situation inspires and defeats me every day.
 I’ve watched her process a unique form of grief and grow into someone who embraces her condition to the best of her ability.
-Though her cognition continues to grow more limited, with the help of her family and friends, she lives a relatively full life.
+Though her cognition continues to grow more limited, with the help of her family and friends, she lives as full a life as she can.

 This album is dedicated to my strong, kind, brave, brilliant momma bear, Laura Rebecca Nierenberg Fishman, from the infinite ocean of family and friends whose steadfast love for you reflects the wonderful person you are.